blinkbitcoin/dev.blink.sv/docs/api/webhooks.md

 * `receive.intraledger`
 * `send.onchain`
 * `receive.onchain`

+## Retries

+If the callback endpoint is not available the message is scheduled for retries with an exponential backoff.
+Read about the schedule details in the [Svix documentation](https://docs.svix.com/retries) which is the service module used to send the webhooks.

 ## Create a webhook endpoint to receive events
 Visit [play.svix.com](https://play.svix.com/) to quickly set up a webhook endpoint for testing.